 This spacious church retains its bench pews and a beautifully painted Nave ceiling.
 The east window has some 15th century stained glass with most of the remaining stained glass dating from the 19th-20th century.

-Regular Services of Holy Communion are held on the 2nd Sunday of each month at 11am, and at 9.30am on the 4th Sunday of the month
+Regular Services of Holy Communion are held at 9.30am on the 4th Sunday of the month